U.S. DISTRICT COURT LOCAL RULES REVISIONS

 EFFECTIVE DECEMBER 1, 2021

 The United States District Court for the District of Colorado reviewed and approved revisions to its Local Rules which become effective December 1, 2021.
-The links below provide access to the revised rules that will go in effect December 1, the redline version of those rules, and a summary compilation of the affected rules reflecting this cycle’s revisions.
+Please note that the District Court has clarified Local AP Rule 5.2.
+The latest action does not change the filing requirements for social security appeals, but rather emphasizes that filers should not redundantly seek to file their papers using the docket event "Restricted Document level 1."
+The links below provide access to the revised rules that will go in effect December 1, the redline version of those rules, and a summary compilation of the affected rules reflecting this cycle's revisions.

 The Advisory Committee on the Local Rules of Practice and Procedure in 2021 continued its review of public suggestions and comments for improvements to the local rules.
 In the 2020-2021 rules cycle the Local Rule revisions do the following: